Econiverse/econiverse/README.md

 Econiverse originated amid the ever developing GameStop naked short selling saga, but goes beyond a single stock.
 Thanks to the collective efforts of the community, the platform is setup to continue to adapt to the ever changing financial landscape.

 ## Be a Part of the Mission
-Econiverse would not be possible without the power of collective intelligence.
-The unique insights and perspectives each person have are critical to the growth of Econiverse.
+Econiverse would not be possible without the power of community.
+The unique insights and perspectives each person bring are critical to the growth of Econiverse.
 As such, an open invitation is always extended to anyone interested in [contributing](/help_build_econiverse/).

 Whether you've spotted a mistake or have an innovative idea, your voice is welcome here.
 Engage with us!
 Start a conversation by posting an [issue](https://github.com/Econiverse/econiverse/issues) or initiating a [discussion](https://github.com/Econiverse/econiverse/discussions) on our GitHub page.